advance100/doc_webpack/commonjs.md

 ```

 Note that we didn't use the full filename `salute.js` but `./salute` when calling
-`require`, so you must omit the extension of your scripts. `./` means that the `saltue` module is in the same directory as the `world` module.
+`require`, so you must omit the extension of your scripts. `./` means that the `salute` module is in the same directory as the `world` module.